uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Data source
 -----------

-Data source is a concept of an out-of-memory storage for a :term:`dataset`.
-It is used at the data acquisition and data preparation stages for the following:
+Data source is a concept of an out-of-memory storage for a :capterm:`dataset`.
+It is used at the data acquisition and data preparation stages for the
+following:

 - To extract datasets from external sources such as databases, files, remote storages.